Travinkel/belsign-photo-doc/docs/mobile/testing_guide.md

 1. **Take Photo**
    - Go to the Photo Upload screen
-   - Enter an order number and search
+   - Enter an orderAggregate number and search
    - Tap the "Take Photo" button
    - Verify that the camera opens
    - Take a photo and verify that it's captured correctly